midlourenco/Dataquest.io/README.md

 - Python for Data Science: Fundamentals (Part I and II)

 Project 2:
-- This project aims to take some conclusions about which posts receive more comments.
+- This project aims to take some conclusions about which posts from Hacker News receive more comments.
 - Python for Data Science: Intermediate

 Project 3: